Vyral/base-template/_posts/2021-05-11-3-tips-for-buying-and-selling-simultaneously.md

 **3\.
 Give yourself a cushion with pricing.** If the market decides to cool down, you’ll want to give yourself a cushion on what you really need to sell your existing home for.
 As you go through the process, the rule of thumb is to move forward with the assumption that your home will sell for less than expected.

-If you have any questions for us about this topic or anything else related to real estate, don’t hesitate to reach out to us via phone, email, Facebook, or Instagram.
+If you have any questions for us about this topic or anything else related to real estate, don’t hesitate to reach out via phone, email, Facebook, or Instagram.
 We would love to hear from you.